ArduPilot/ardupilot_wiki/common/source/docs/common-underwater-sonar-analog.rst

 Connecting and Configuring
 --------------------------

-The image below shows the pin-out of an airmar analog transducer but the pintout is the same as for the Lowrance HST-WSBL
+The image below shows the pin-out of an airmar analog transducer, but the pinout is the same as for the Lowrance HST-WSBL

 .. image:: ../../../images/underwater-sonar-analog-airman-pinout.jpg

-The Lowrance HST-WSBL pins should be connectded to the pins on the right side of the DST-2 as shown below.
+The Lowrance HST-WSBL pins should be connected to the pins on the right side of the DST-2, as shown below.
 Note that the Lowrance HST-WSBL does not have a speed sensor so only pins 1 and 4-7 should be connected

 .. image:: ../../../images/underwater-sonar-analog-connection-table.png

-The DST-2 requires a 10V to 28V power source meaning it can be powered from a 3S or 4S lipo battery.
+The DST-2 requires a 10V to 28V power source, meaning it can be powered from a 3S or 4S lipo battery.

 Next pins on the left side of the DST-2 (serial and RS-232 output) should be connected to the flight controller's telemetry/serial input.
-The easiest connection method is to connect the DST-2's 5V serial output directly to the telemetry port of the flight controller's Tx, Rx and a common ground.
-It is best to check the DST-2 docs before connecting but below shows how the telemetry pins from a Pixhawk (or other flight controller) should be connected to the pins on the left side of the DST-2
+The easiest connection method is to connect the DST-2's 5V serial output directly to the telemetry port of the flight controller's Tx, Rx, and common ground.
+It is best to check the DST-2 docs before connecting but below shows how the telemetry pins from a Pixhawk (or another flight controller) should be connected to the pins on the left side of the DST-2.

 .. image:: ../../../images/underwater-sonar-analog-wiring.png